krishsethu/AAI_500_Group7/README.md

 F1-Score: 0.66
 The weighted average considers the support (number of true instances) for each class, providing a more balanced view when dealing with imbalanced datasets.

-Implications and Recommendations
+**Implications and Recommendations**:

 Imbalanced Classes: The significant disparity between precision and recall for class 1.0 suggests that the model struggles to identify positive cases effectively, which may be critical in medical contexts like AIDS diagnosis.

-Model Improvement:
+**Model Improvement:**

-Need to consider techniques such as oversampling the minority class (class with HIV), undersampling the majority class, or using synthetic data generation methods like SMOTE to balance the dataset.
+Needed to consider techniques such as oversampling the minority class (class with HIV), undersampling the majority class, or using synthetic data generation methods like SMOTE to balance the dataset.

-Need to Experiment with different algorithms or ensemble methods (e.g., Random Forests or AdaBoost) that might better capture complex patterns in imbalanced datasets.
+Needed to experiment with different algorithms or ensemble methods (e.g., Random Forests or AdaBoost) that might better capture complex patterns in imbalanced datasets.

 Threshold Adjustment: Adjusting the classification threshold could help improve recall for class 1.0 at the cost of precision, which may be acceptable depending on clinical needs (e.g., prioritizing identifying as many positive cases as possible).